aaslun/Sightings/readme.txt

 3. The Sighings settings page in wp-admin.

-4. The Sightings contribution form displayed on a page in the Twenty Ten theme.
+4. The Sightings contribution form displayed on a [sightings-map] in the Twenty Ten theme.

+5. An empty [sightings-map] with the contribute-link at the bottom.

+6. A contribution marker on the [sightings-map].
+The marker appears after clicking on the contribute-link.

 == Changelog ==